tinaramsey87/phonebook/README.md

 ## Phonebook

-Phonebook lists the names and numbers of contacts.
+Phonebook lists the names of contacts and their contact numbers by type.

 ## Author

-Phonebook is written by Tina Ramsey
+Phonebook is written by Tina Ramsey.

 ## Licenese